SmartX-Team/OpenARK/templates/contrib/README.md

-# NoA Cloud Contrib
+# Noah Cloud Contrib

-This is a space for developing and verifying add-ons for NoA Cloud.
+This is a space for developing and verifying add-ons for Noah Cloud.

 Unlike other templates, subprojects in this directory are managed passively.